weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-3-monitor-prometheus-monitoring.md

 <h2 id="introduction">Introduction</h2>

 Microservices environments by nature are dynamic and are in a state of constant change especially if they are running inside containers.
-They may also be spread across multiple clouds or they may be spanning both a data center and a cloud which can make monitoring a challenge.
+They may be spread across multiple clouds or span both a data center and a cloud,  which can make monitoring a challenge.
 And since these systems tend to be in a state of constant change with containers going down and spinning back up again, traditional monitoring systems which are typically server-focused, don't work well with dynamic systems.

 Weave Cortex is built upon the open source project, Prometheus and it sits in your Kubernetes cluster and listens for changes throughout the entire pod regardless of where they may physically lie within a single Kubernetes cluster or even across a Kubernetes federation.
-Once Weave Cortex is deployed to your Kubernetes production environment, metrics are automatically pushed to Weave Cloud where they can be viewed and queried from within the Microservices Dashboard.
+Once Weave Cortex is deployed to your Kubernetes production environment, metrics are automatically pushed to Weave Cloud, where they can be viewed and queried from within the Microservices Dashboard.

-You will use the sample app, 'The Sock Shop', deploy it to a couple of virtual machines running Docker and Kubernetes and then monitor issues in Weave Cloud.
+You will use the sample app, 'The Sock Shop', deploy it to a couple of virtual machines running Docker and Kubernetes and then monitor metrics from within Weave Cloud.

-Specifically, in this tutorial, you will:
+In this tutorial, you will:

 1. Sign up for Weave Cloud and obtain a Weave Cloud token.
 2. Configure a Kubernetes cluster and at the same time install Weave Net onto two Ubuntu hosts.